 The word, BUDDHA, derives from the Sanskrit root, ‘Budh’, meaning ‘to awake, to be aware, to know’.
-So, the Buddha is he who is aware, or woken up to, how things are (Dharma) – how the world is in all its impermanent, interdependent splendour.
+So, the Buddha is someone who is aware, or woken up to, how things are (Dharma) – how the world is in all its impermanent, interdependent splendour.

 NIRVANA is a Sanskrit term meaning, ‘to extinguish’, by removal of fuel – as in extinguishing a candle flame or fire by removing oxygen.
 Nirvana is a state of being that is realised when craving, clinging and wanting things to be other than how they are, are extinguished.
 Some schools of Buddhism describe nirvana as a state of transcendence – an other-worldly experience, the top of a mountain.

-KENSHO, is more commonly used in Zen Buddhism (ken, ‘seeing’, and sho, ‘nature or essence’) – that is, ‘seeing into the nature of things’ (Dharma – the way things are) – realising that all things are transitory and empty of self-existence.
-Kensho, is a sudden illumination, a sudden experience – and the literature of Zen is full of accounts, or attempts to evoke, moments of realisation.
-For instance many haiku have the quality of sudden insights into how things are – for example, Basho’s:
+In Zen Buddhism the term nirvana is little used, instead the word, KENSHO, is often employed.
+It comprises two roots: ken, ‘seeing’, and sho, ‘nature or essence’ – that is, ‘seeing into the nature of things’ (Dharma – the way things are) – including ‘seeing into one’s own nature.’
+That is, realising that all things are transitory, interdependent and empty of separate, self-existence.
+Kensho, is a sudden illumination or insight – a transformative experience – and the literature of Zen is full of accounts of, or attempts to evoke, moments of realisation – a profound boundless experience of being-here.
+In Japanese literature and other traditions of poetry, many haiku have the quality of sudden insights into how things are – for example, Basho’s: